tlverse/tlverse-handbook/08-tmle3mopttx.md

 ```

 The above composes our observed data structure $O = (W, A, Y)$.
 Note that the
-mean under the true optimal rule is $\psi=0.658$, which is the quantity we aim
+truth is now $\psi=0.658$, which is the quantity we aim to estimate.
-to estimate.

 ```r